York Lions football: 2023 season

-Dexter Janke Era (2024-Pres.)
+Dexter Janke era (2024–present)

-2024
+2024 season

 On January 22, 2024, York announced the former Head Coach of the CJFL's Westshore Rebels and former CFLer Dexter Janke as the program's 12th Head Coach.
 Janke was the 2023 CJFL coach of the year following a perfect regular season and set various offensive and defensive records in the CJFL.
 On March 28, 2024, York named former McMaster Marauders head coach Greg Knox as the teams' new defensive coordinator and on June 11, the team hired Rick Walters as their new offensive coordinator, who was with the Alberta Golden Bears from 2019 to 2023.

 York started the season with a 0–3 start, but showed much improvement from the year before.
 In their fourth game against the Toronto Varsity Blues, York won 19–17; snapping a 17-game losing streak (26-game streak when ignoring their forfeit win vs. McMaster in 2022).
 The winning touchdown came early in the fourth quarter when slotback Avontae McKoy broke off a 75-yard touchdown run putting the score at 18–11 before a Nathan Walker rouge made it 19–11.
 Toronto responded with a touchdown from quarterback Kaleb O'Donahue to wide receiver Dane Hurley with 36 seconds remaining, but failed the two-point convert and did not recover the ensuing onside kick.

 York would get their second win of the season in week 7 against the Waterloo Warriors beating them 39–24; giving York its first multi-win season in six years and their first win at York Lions Stadium since it became the team's venue in 2021.
 In week 9, York had a 2–5 record and found itself an opportunity to qualify for the postseason for the first time in 20 years if they were to beat the McMaster Marauders in their final game (with the Laurier Golden Hawks and Ottawa Gee-Gees needing to win their final games to give York an advantage in tie-breakers) to take the 7th playoff seed.
 Unfortunately, York lost a close game 24–21 to finish the year with a 2–6 record.

-Despite the finish, the Lions were a much better team than they were in 2023 finishing with an average of 16.4 points for and 28.6 points against for their games in 2024 with a point differential of -99; their lowest since 2012 where it was -82.
+Despite the finish, the Lions were a much better team than they were in 2023 finishing with an average of 16.4 points for and 28.6 points against for their games in 2024 with a point differential of −99; their lowest since 2012 where it was −82.
 The Lions also had two OUA second-team all-stars in Linebackers Peyton Ryder and Brody Clark, both of whom were among the leading tacklers in the country (55.5 and 61 tackles respectively).